WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 #### Step 8: Move Film Posters to Their Own Component

-Final step for today!
+Here's the final step for today!

-Since the poster requires you to create the URL first, move those elements to their own component.
+Because the poster requires you to create the URL first, move those elements to their own component.
 This could be reusable later. **Don't forget to** pass the film as a prop to the new `FilmPoster` component.